pandosme/DetectX/README.md

 Each training session creates a new directory `exp[X]`.

 ## Building the ACAP
+Before building the ACAP with your model,  test the model on your PC/server.
+Troubleshooting a model when it is running in the cameras is hard.
+It is recommended to use LLM assistance to generate scripts.
+E.g. a script that capture images from the Axis camera, runs inference using you molde and labels and prints out the result.

 ### Installation
 Open a Linux shell and navigate to your home directory:

 ```bash
 git clone https://github.com/pandosme/DetectX.git
 ```
 ### Building the Package
 You do not need to alter any C or H files.
 However, to create a custom ACAP, you may want to alter:

 - `main.c`